HotcakesSanderson/rpirf-skill/README.md

 Turns on and off rf sockets

 ## About
-Turns on and fof rf sockets
+Turns on and off rf sockets

 ## Examples
 * "Light on"